Daniho100/Demo_client_lendsqr/ReadMe.md

 - TypeScript interfaces for consistency
 - Fixed MySQL `DECIMAL` bug by treating balance as a number
 - Faux auth using `jsonwebtoken` per instructions
-- Jest tests for all operations and edge cases
+- Postman/Jest tests for all operations and edge cases

 ## Entity-Relationship (E-R) Diagram (Textual)
 Table users {